Brown dwarf: Planets around brown dwarfs

 The super-Jupiter planetary-mass objects 2M1207b, 2MASS J044144 and Oph 98 B that are orbiting brown dwarfs at large orbital distances may have formed by cloud collapse rather than accretion and so may be sub-brown dwarfs rather than planets, which is inferred from relatively large masses and large orbits.
 The first discovery of a low-mass companion orbiting a brown dwarf (ChaHα8) at a small orbital distance using the radial velocity technique paved the way for the detection of planets around brown dwarfs on orbits of a few AU or smaller.
 However, with a mass ratio between the companion and primary in ChaHα8 of about 0.3, this system rather resembles a binary star.
 Then, in 2008, the first planetary-mass companion in a relatively small orbit (MOA-2007-BLG-192Lb) was discovered orbiting a brown dwarf.

 Planets around brown dwarfs are likely to be carbon planets depleted of water.

-A 2017 study, based upon observations with Spitzer estimates that 175 brown dwarfs need to be monitored in order to guarantee (95%) at least one detection of a planet.
+A 2017 study, based upon observations with Spitzer estimates that 175 brown dwarfs need to be monitored in order to guarantee (95%) at least one detection of a below earth-sized planet via the transiting method.
+JWST could potentially detect smaller planets.
+The orbits of planets and moons in the solar system often align with the orientation of the host star/planet they orbit.
+Assuming the orbit of a planet is aligned with the rotational axis of a brown dwarf or planetary-mass object, the geometric transit probability of an object similar to Io can be calculated with the formula cos(79.5°)/cos(inclination).
+The inclination was estimated for several brown dwarfs and planetary-mass objects.
+SIMP 0136 for example has an estimated inclination of 80°±12.
+Assuming the lower bound of i≥68° for SIMP 0136, this results in a transit probability of ≥48.6% for close-in planets.
+It is however not known how common close-in planets are around brown dwarfs and they might be more common for lower-mass objects, as disk sizes seem to decrease with mass.

+Strong evidence of a circumbinary planet in a polar orbit around 2M1510 was presented in 2025.
+The discovery was made with the Very Large Telescope.